rickkas7/DeviceKeyHelperRK/README.md

 This process assures that the cloud is who it says it is, not a rogue cloud, because only the real cloud knows its private key.
 And the cloud knows the device is authentic, because only the device knows its private key.

 And a third-party snooping on the process can't gain anything because the private keys never leave the respective sides.
+A man-in-the-middle can't hijack or spoof either side because he wouldn't know the private keys.

 This process requires a lot of computation, and is only used to authenticate both sides and set up a session key to encrypt the data for the connection using fast symmetric encryption like AES.